chrismlittle123/chrismlittle123/README.md

 ### Hi there 👋

 My name is Chris Little and I'm the CTO at SpeedSheet.
-We help businesses streamline their spreadsheets by turning them into powerful, optimised web applications with a simple click of a button.
+We help businesses save time and money by automating their business processes.

 - Find us at: https://www.speedsheet.co.uk/
 - Call us at: +44 7957610802